speedie1337/spmenu/README.md

 - X11: Move from Xlib to libXcb
 - Wayland: Wayland support, but only if it doesn't require writing any extra code which as of now seems unlikely, or if someone makes a patch.
-  - Before this can even be done, replace Xft with cairo, deal with keybinds in some Wayland compatible way, remove .Xresources usage and figure out a way to preserve X11 compatibility as I do not want to use Wayland as of now.
+  - Before this can even be done, deal with keybinds in some Wayland compatible way, remove .Xresources usage and figure out a way to preserve X11 compatibility as I do not want to use Wayland as of now.
   - You can just use XWayland anyway if you happen to use Wayland, so it's not like you will be unable to use spmenu in its current state.